Legal Defense For Civil And Criminal Forfeiture

-The feds can initiate civil forfeiture proceedings simply by showing probable cause that assets were connected with criminal activity.
+Since forfeiture has to deal with property used in a crime, authorities don’t have to have the same amount of evidence to seize the property, making these cases more complex than they often need to be.
+The Feds can initiate civil forfeiture proceedings simply by showing probable cause that assets were connected with criminal activity.
 A criminal forfeiture takes place after a conviction.
 Obviously, forfeiture can deny your ability to retain competent legal representation.

-If you’re facing seizure of your assets, the lawyer you hire will make a substantial difference in keeping or losing your property
+If you’re facing the seizure of your assets, the lawyer you hire will make a substantial difference in keeping or losing your property.
+You have the right to a hearing.
+These are difficult, but not impossible to win.

 Dan Guthrie is well-versed in these legal, procedural and strategic issues, and he will work with former federal investigators and IRS agents to show your assets were acquired legitimately.